apersonintech/obscreen/README.md

 # Obscreen

 ## About
-Use a RaspberryPi to show a full-screen Slideshow (Kiosk-mode)
+Use a RaspberryPi to show a full-screen slideshow (Kiosk-mode)

 ## Installation
 ```bash